christianhelle/christianhelle.github.io/_posts/2023/2023-02-09-atc-cosmos.md

 For the past 6 years, I have been using [Azure Cosmos DB](https://learn.microsoft.com/en-us/azure/cosmos-db/introduction?WT.mc_id=DT-MVP-5004822) (formerly known as [Document DB](https://azure.microsoft.com/en-us/blog/dear-documentdb-customers-welcome-to-azure-cosmos-db?WT.mc_id=DT-MVP-5004822)) as my go-to data store.
 Document databases make so much more sense for the things that I have been building over the past 6 years.
 The library [Atc.Cosmos](https://github.com/atc-net/atc-cosmos) is the result of years of collective experience solving problems using the same patterns.
 Atc.Cosmos is a library for configuring containers in Azure Cosmos DB and provides easy, efficient, and convenient ways to read and write document resources.

-## Getting Started
+## Getting Started with Atc.Cosmos

-The library is installed by adding the NuGet package Atc.Cosmos to your project.
+The library is installed by adding the [Atc.Cosmos NuGet package](https://www.nuget.org/packages/Atc.Cosmos) to your project.
 Once the library is added to your project, you will have access to the following interfaces, used for reading and writing Cosmos document resources:

 - `ICosmosReader<T>`
 - `ICosmosWriter<T>`